howardroark/pollinate/README.md

 #### What exaclty is this project attempting to accompish?

 Ultimately an application is little more than a tree of files that describe how it works and what it does.
-As open-source grows new patterns which help us build things more effectively are constantly distilled.
+As open-source evolves new patterns are constantly distilled which can help us build more effectively.
 These patterns can then be assembled in a plethora of ways to enable different outcomes.
-This can be problematic when starting new projects because of the amount of groundwork required to assemble it all.

-With the advent of virtualization tools like [Vagrant](http://vagrantup.com) and confiuration tools like [Salt](http://www.saltstack.com/) or [Chef](https://www.getchef.com/) it is increasingly easy to automate development environments.
-Pollinate seeks to be a means of simplifying the process of starting a new project by allowing people to build templates which require little more than a few decisions and simple `vagrant up` to get started.
+Over time the best practices for how we structure a project for a specific purpose should also be distilled.

+Pollinate aims to be a simple to understand process for templating files to meet a specific and repeatable purpose.
+The idea is to design your templates to have subtle points of variation that can be defined within an object of data.
+The process of storing these variations in an object of data ensures that anyone can grok the process and easily manipulate it.

+Pollinate will allow you to store your templates on GitHub and chip away at them over time.
+This process will also enable you to benefit from open-source communities which share similar goals.
+When you need to use a template Pollinate aims to ensure that the process is as quick and efficient as possible.

 #### What pre-existing ideas does this project build upon?